This article explains exactly what back translation is, how we carry it out, and why and when you should consider using it.

 In short, everything you need to know to achieve better back translation outcomes.

 What is Back Translation?

-Back translation is a 3-step quality control method applied to a translation that has already been completed, comprising:
+Back translation is a 3-step translation quality control method comprising:

-- translating the completed translation back into the original language
+- translating a completed translation back into the original language

 - comparing that new translation with the original text

 - reconciling any meaningful differences between the two.

 Its purpose is to confirm the translation you’re about to use is accurate.

 Carried out well, it does this effectively.